david-vanderhaar/ruby_terminal_world_generator/README.md

 - TTY libraries for nice terminal functionality
 - Installing gems locally with bundle config
 - Executing ruby with specific bundles: `bundle exec ...`
+- Packaging and publishing code as a ruby gem